sourcegraph/about/handbook/engineering/code-intelligence/index.md

 2016 - We evolved our strategy to utilize LSP (Language Server Protocol) to power the new Sourcegraph code search engine.
 LSP is a user oriented protocol and requires an implementation of a language server for each programming language.

-2017 - Over time we started to experience some issues with LSPs; they can be difficult to deploy, slow at runtime, slow community adoption, and slow to develop!
+2017 - Over time we started to experience some issues with language servers.
+They can be difficult to deploy, slow at runtime, slow to adopt by members of their respective language communities, and slow to develop.

 2018 - We added a new basic code intelligence that is built on search-based heuristics to allow us to provide quick and good enough i.e. "imprecise" support for the [most popular programming languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).